Fact Sheet: Health Care Payment Learning and Action Network

 The Purpose of the Health Care Payment Learning and Action Network

-The Health Care Payment Learning and Action Network (“Network”) is being established to provide a forum for public-private partnerships to help the U.S. health care payment system (both private and public) meet or exceed recently established Medicare goals for value-based payments and alternative payment models.
-To help drive the health care system towards greater value-based purchasing — rather than continuing to reward volume regardless of quality of care delivered, HHS has set a goal of moving 30 percent of Medicare payments into alternative payment models by the end of 2016 and 50 percent into alternative payment models by the end of 2018.
+The Health Care Payment Learning and Action Network (“Network”) is being established to provide a forum for public-private partnerships to help the U.S. health care payment system meet or exceed recently established Medicare goals for value-based payments and alternative payment models.
+These goals are to move 30 percent of Medicare payments into alternative payment models by the end of 2016 and 50 percent into alternative payment models by the end of 2018.
 Alternative payment models include models such as Accountable Care Organizations (ACOs), bundled payments, and advanced primary care medical homes.
-Overall, HHS seeks to have 85 percent of Medicare payments tied to quality or value by 2016 and 90 percent by 2018.

-The Network will serve as a forum where payers, providers, employers, purchasers, state partners, consumer groups, individual consumers, and others can discuss how to transition towards alternative payment models that emphasize value.
+The Network will serve as a forum where payers, providers, employers, purchasers, states, consumer groups, individual consumers, and others can discuss, track, and share best practices on how to transition towards alternative payment models that emphasize value.
 The Network will be supported by an independent contractor that will act as a convener and facilitator.

 Open Invitation to Participate in the Health Care Payment Learning and Action Network